AISS — Services

 What you can expect

-A practical approach that helps you not only choose or use AI, but also continuously assess and adjust.
-This supports control over performance, risk, compliance and organisational fit—with clear ownership and follow-up.
+You receive an approach that helps not only to choose or use AI, but also to continuously assess and adjust it.
+This helps you keep control of performance, risks, compliance and organisational fit, with clear agreements on ownership and follow-up.

 My approach

-• Set up an evaluation framework (what to measure, why, and how often).
+• Set up an evaluation framework (what do we measure, why and how often).

-• Define validation criteria (quality, reliability, safety, organisational fit).
+• Determine validation criteria (quality, reliability, safety and organisational fit).

-• Build an improvement loop (feedback, updates, documentation).
+• Set up an improvement loop (feedback, updates and documentation).

 Deliverables

-• Holistic, multidisciplinary evaluation & validation framework (digital support system or protocol/work instruction).
+• Holistic and multidisciplinary evaluation and validation framework for AI (digital as a support system or as a protocol/work instruction).

 • Advisory report.